 Key Takeaways

-- Prosecutors seek maximum sentences up to 245 years per defendant
+- Prosecutors seek maximum sentences; one defendant faces up to 245 years if convicted

-- Human rights groups warn of due process violations and arbitrary detentions
+- Human rights groups warn mass trials violate due process and prevent legal defense

 The trial is part of President Nayib Bukele’s aggressive crackdown on gang violence under emergency powers enacted in 2022.
 These powers have allowed security forces to detain over 91,500 individuals and enabled mass trials as a strategy to combat organized crime.
 The defendants are being held across five prisons, including Cecot, a maximum-security facility opened by Bukele’s administration that has become symbolic of the government's zero-tolerance approach.